-- Clear working area of stones, branches or hidden obstacles that might be hooked, snagged or tripped over, causing injury or damage. - 6.
-Operate only in daylight or good artificial light. - 7.
-Be sure machine is in a stable position, is adjusted and in good operating condition. - 8.
-Ensure that all safety shielding and safety decals are properly installed and in good condition. - 9.
-Before starting, inspect the unit for any loose bolts, worn parts, cracks, leaks and/or frayed belts.
+- Clear working area of stones, branches or hidden obstacles that might be hooked or snagged, causing injury or damage. - · Operate only in daylight or good artificial light. - Be sure machine is in a stable position, is adjusted and in good operating condition. - Ensure that all safety shielding and safety decals are properly installed and in good condition. - Before starting, inspect the unit for any loose bolts, worn parts, cracks, leaks and/or frayed belts.
 Make the necessary repairs.